RyanHx/poe-raffle/README.md

 ### Raffles

-1. With the program running, open the settings and point the log field to `Client.txt`, found in the `logs` folder of your PoE installation directory.
-If you installed the PoE standalone client in the default location, this will not need to be changed.

-2. Optionally choose a keyword to listen for in your whispers.
+1. Optionally choose a keyword to listen for in your whispers.
-3. Start the raffle!
+2. Start the raffle.
-4. Draw a winner!
+3. Draw a winner!

 The winner's character name will be copied to the clipboard so you can message them immediately.

 Another winner can be drawn to reroll the result.

+If you are notified the app can't locate PoE's log file (e.g. you installed PoE in a non-default location), open the settings and point the log field to `<PoE installation folder>/logs/Client.txt`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>